frings1993/talatujalloh.github.io/README.md

 title: Research
 ---

-## Research Overview

-My research lies at the intersection of education, entrepreneurship, and development economics.
-I use survey data and quasi-experimental methods to evaluate how **work-based and experiential learning interventions** shape entrepreneurial aspirations, skills, and post-program outcomes.

-A central focus of my work is the **African Business Education Initiative (ABEI)**, a Japanese aid program designed to develop Africa’s industrial human resources through graduate education and internships in Japan.

----

 ## Doctoral Thesis

 **Evaluating the African Business Education Initiative (ABEI): A Japanese Aid Initiative for Developing the Industrial Human Resources of Africa**